JayAnthony2225/Books-Mark-App/README.md

 main branch has 90% of commits because this was my first APP with no colaborative work but has extenden branches to be ready for the future colaborations.

-How create a new branch:
+#How create a new branch:
 Create a new branch from the main branch with the following format 'feature'/CS_#branch

+# Architecture
+Its recommended to use MVVM but proyect was born as MVC.
+# Work flow
+as recommended information check: (https://www.conventionalcommits.org/en/v1.0.0/)

+# Folder structure
+For the folder structures is recommneded to use:

 git checkout main git checkout -b feature/CS_#branch+activity